Equality Matters

 Equality Matters Conversation

-As part of International Development Week, Crossroads International is hosting the Equality Matters Conversation, an online webinar that brings volunteer voices from the field into dialogue with the Canadian public.
+As part of International Development Week, Crossroads International is hosting an Equality Matters Conversation, a free online webinar that brings volunteer voices in the countries where we operate, in dialogue with the Canadian public.

 This conversation will explore how gender equality is advanced through